 There are also people who will use Angelfish or even Discus in Dutch Aquascapes.
 These can work, but the size of the fish can really take away from your aquascape.
 The decision; however, is all up to you.

 Dutch Aquascape setups are even more high demanding than the Iwagumi style.
-It's one of the most intensive planted tanks you can keep.
+It’s one of the most intensive planted aquariums you can keep.
 A top of the line filtration unit should be considered.

-As such, I'm going to recommend the Biomaster Thermos Series of Canister Filters.
-It's a complete, durable unit with a heater built into it.
-It is the go to now for high tech planted tanks in today's age.
+As such, I’m going to recommend the Biomaster Thermos Series of Canister Filters.
+It’s a complete, durable unit with an aquarium heater built into it.
+It is the go to now for high tech planted tanks in today’s age.

 So we have talked about the history and concepts of the Dutch Aquascape, plant selection and color theory, the best plants, how to setup up the tank, and the fish.
 Now let’s bring it all together build a setup.
 Let’s create our shopping list.

 - Tank – Landen Rimless 32G Tank (23.6″ L, 17.7″ W, 17.7H”